vigneshsaravanakumar404/Uber-Hackathon/README.md

 - `route`: List of tuples representing the path from start to end.
 - `error`: Error message in case of invalid inputs.

-#### Error Handling
-Returns an error message in JSON format if any of the inputs are invalid.

----

 ### List Travel Options